HySteffensen/algorithms-study/readme.md

 Algorithms Study
 ================================

-This repository is an algorithms study in JavaScript.
+This repository is an algorithms study in JavaScript, mostly from leetcode.com.

 To download and install the build environment on your computer:
 ---------------------------------------------------------------